codefresh-io/docs.codefresh.io/_docs/deployments/gitops/images.md

 Building Docker images is one of the most basic requirements of Codefresh pipelines and Argo Workflows.
 Once you create an image, push the image to a registry, and report it to Codefresh, image information is continually updated in the Images page.

+By default each container registry has very basic information for a Docker image (timestamp, hash, size etc.)

-You can enrich the basic information reported with the image with issue-tracking metadata and annotations.
+With Codefresh you can enrich the basic information reported with the image with issue-tracking metadata and annotations.
+For example you can mark images with information such as

+* which Pull Request created this image
+* what tests and code coverage this image has
+* what security scans have run on it (and their results)

 ## Image reporting and enrichment flow